sjtuzwj/DistributedKeyValueStorage/README.md

 # Distributed Key-value Storage System
 Developer: Zhu Wenjie
+annotation: please add . before idea, because some dependence is in is for my mistake.
 - - -
 ## What is it?
 A distributed key-value memory storage system,providing basic data sharding based on master/slave architecture.